pennelise/GOOPy/README.md

         methane concentrations at the center of each pressure level
    - LATITUDE, LONGITUDE, and TIME: Strings corresponding to the netcdf dimensions for each of the corresponding quantities

-Steps for an observation operator

-1. Read in the file.
-2. Horizontal colocation or interpolation of the satellite to the model grid.
-3. Interpolate model profile to satellite profile.
-4. Apply averaging kernel AND the pressure weighting function.